 Perry Karsen Mr. Karsen has served as a member of the Board of Directors since July 2015.
 Mr. Karsen was the Chief Executive Officer of the Celgene Cellular Therapeutics, Inc. division of Celgene Corporation, a publicly traded global biopharmaceutical company, from May 2013 until December 2015.
 Mr. Karsen served as Chief Operations Officer and Executive Vice President of Celgene from July 2010 to May 2013, and as Senior Vice President and Head of Worldwide Business Development of Celgene from 2004 to 2009.
 Between February 2009 and July 2010, Mr. Karsen was Chief Executive Officer of Pearl Therapeutics Inc., a privately held biotechnology company subsequently acquired by AstraZeneca plc.
-Prior to his tenure with Celgene, Mr. Karsen held executive positions at Human Genome Sciences, Inc., a publicly traded biotechnology company since acquired by GlaxoSmithKline plc; Bristol-Myers Squibb Co., a publicly traded biotechnology company since acquired by Hoffmann-La Bracke AC, or Becker and Abbett Laborations on biblicly traded phometerizing and Abbett Laborations at Publicly traded phometerizing and Abbett Laborations of the sector of Roche AG, or Roche; and Abbott Laboratories, a publicly traded pharmaceuticals and healthcare products company.
+Prior to his tenure with Celgene, Mr. Karsen held executive positions at Human Genome Sciences, Inc., a publicly traded biotechnology company since acquired by GlaxoSmithKline plc; Bristol-Myers Squibb Co., a publicly traded biopharmaceutical company; Genentech, Inc., a publicly traded biotechnology company since acquired by Hoffmann-La Roche AG, or Roche; and Abbott Laboratories, a publicly traded pharmaceuticals and healthcare products company.
 In addition, Mr. Karsen served as a general partner at Pequot Ventures.
 He has been a member of the Boards of Directors of publicly traded biotechnology companies Intellia Therapeutics, Inc. since April 2016, Jounce Therapeutics, Inc. since January 2016, and OncoMed Pharmaceuticals, Inc since January 2016.
 Mr. Karsen has served as Chairman of the Board of Directors of Intellia and Jounce since April 2016 and Executive Chairman of the Board of OncoMed since 2018.
 Mr. Karsen was formerly a member of the Boards of Directors of the public biotechnology companies Alliqua Biomedical, Inc. from December 2013 to February 2016 and Agios Pharmaceuticals, Inc. from November 2011 to March 2016.
 Mr. Karsen was also formerly a member of the Boards of Directors of the Biotechnology Innovation Organization (BIO) and the Alliance for Regenerative Medicine.
 Mr. Karsen received his B.S. in Biological Sciences from the University of Illinois, Urbana-Champaign, a Masters of Management from Northwestern University's Kellogg Graduate School of Management, and an M.A.T. of Biology from Duke University.
 We believe Mr. Karsen's executive leadership experience, including his experience as an executive at large and successful multi-national pharmaceutical companies and membership on Boards of Directors of various publicly traded biotechnology companies, qualifies him to serve as a member of the Board of Directors.